Jun 2 05:10 UTC

 By monitoring these readings, you can better predict and observe the mesmerizing auroras, whether you're a novice or a seasoned chaser.
 Always consider local weather conditions and light pollution for the best viewing experience.

-The Kp7 will cover all of Iceland from 20:00.
+The Kp6 will cover all of Iceland from 05:43:00.
 Viewed from Reykjavík, when active, the Aurora might be visible in all directions but might likely be positioned toward the southern horizon.
-In addition it might cover the UK and Ireland, mid Germany and Poland, the Netherlands and Belgium and northern-mid France.
+In addition it might cover the UK and Ireland, northern-mid Germany and Poland, the Netherlands and Belgium and northern France.

 During active periods, visibility is likely to extend further south of these locations, especially at higher altitudes above 700m above sea level.